Guide to Commencement Weekend

 Start Packing for Move-Out

 Many parents say that moving out was one of the most stressful experiences during commencement weekend.
 Graduates will be expected to be out of their room and off campus by 2 pm on Sunday.
 Since Commencement is usually over around 11:45 am, you won’t have a lot of time to get everything done.
 To lighten the load on move-out day get packing supplies early, have your child box up what is no longer needed, and remove as much as you can before Sunday.
 If you plan to be on campus Spring Family Weekend, this is a good time to get started.
+Additionally, there is a block of time on Saturday morning and we hope families will use this time to their advantage.

 What to Bring for the Weekend